Tread Marks: Development

 The game was developed by Seumas McNally and uses OpenGL to render its 3D graphics and the Miles Sound System for positional sound.
 A notable feature is the in-game deformable terrain which doesn't harm performance.
 For instance, a nuclear missile explosion creates a huge black crater in the terrain, while its "opposite", the Matterbomb, creates a huge mountain on the terrain.
 For the in-game deformable terrain a Binary-Triangle Tree-based dynamic view dependent level of detail height field renderer was utilized.

-Open Sourcing
+Open sourcing

 On January 20, 2017 the game was released as freeware and the source code as open-source under the GPLv3 license on GitHub.
 For enhanced cross platform portability, the Miles Sound System was replaced with OpenAL, and the platform dependent Win32 API code with SFML and Qt.
 A port to Linux and MacOS is in progress.
 In September 2017 a version for the Linux-based OpenPandora was released.

 Reception

 At the time of release, the game received above-average reviews according to the review aggregation website GameRankings.

 It won the 2000 Independent Games Festival grand prize, later renamed to the Seumas McNally Grand Prize in honor of the game's lead programmer who died on 21 March 2000, after receiving the award.
+It was also nominated for the "Best Independent PC Game" award at The Electric Playground's Blister Awards 2000, which went to Combat Mission: Beyond Overlord.